Coded Data Rebalancing for Decentralized Distributed Databases: Coded Data Rebalancing for node addition

 \subsection{Coded data rebalancing scheme for node addition}

 To restore the disrupted balanced state condition in the database ${\cal{D}}(r,[K])$ (designed as in Lemma \ref{distributedDatabase}) after a new node $K+1$ is added to the system, we perform the coded data rebalancing scheme for node addition.
 Under this scheme, each of the $K$ pre-existing nodes deletes few bits from its own storage and transmits them to the new node to establish a new decentralized $r$-balanced database ${\cal{D}}^*(r,[K+1])$.
-Basically, we try to reshuffle the bits across the nodes in the new database in an orderly fashion.
 Let us index the collection of bits that were stored in the $[K]$ pre-existing nodes by ${\cal{A}}_{[K]}$ where,